Cannabis and MRU

 This is new territory for everyone — governments, workplaces, universities and students.
 Approaches may change over time, but it is hard to predict.

-Which Mount Royal policy covers cannabis consumption?
+In what Mount Royal policy is cannabis consumption covered?

 Is it true that a cross-campus committee was going to allow consumption on campus?